olivierduron/Anaplasma_sloth_infections/R_command_lines_and_scripts.md

 model_1a  6 128.7350
 ```

-Perform drop-one-term analysis on the additive model
+Perform drop-one-term analysis on the additive model:
 ```
 res <- drop1(model_1a, test = "Chisq")
 res